Gone Now

 Gone Now is the second studio album by American indie pop act Bleachers, released on June 2, 2017.
-The album deals with the difficulties of growing old as well as struggling with losing people in life, told over the course of day and a lifetime.
+The album deals with themes of growing old, as well as struggling with losing people in life, told over the course of day and a lifetime.
 It takes inspiration from the pop sounds of the 1980s, mixed with a modern view.

 Artwork

-The cover features Antonoff wearing a white prince outfit with his hand placed over his heart in a Polaroid style frame.
+The cover features Antonoff wearing a white prince outfit with his hand placed over his heart in a Polaroid-style frame.
 According to Antonoff, the photo of himself on the cover is a view of what he might look like if he were dead.
 In a series of videos breaking down the album, he stated: That's why on the cover -- everyone's like, "what are you, a dictator?"
 And I'm like no, man, I'm dead.
 I'm supposed to be dead.
 I thought if I was dead, what would I look like?
 I'd be black and white, and I'd be regal, and dressed up.
 That's the picture you'd have on a mantel if I wasn't here anymore.The outfit was also used on the tour for Gone Now.

+Reception

+Gone Now received mixed reviews.
+While some praised its ambitious production and anthemic singles like "Don't Take the Money," others found it uneven and overly indulgent.

+Antonoff's lyrical themes were criticized for feeling hollow, detracting from the album's overall impact.
+Despite moments of more nuance, such as tracks like "All My Heroes," the album's narrative coherence was questioned.